abdulrafay1-4/abdulrafay1-4/README.md

 ## 🌟 About Me

 - 🎓 **BS Cybersecurity Student at FAST NUCES**
-- 🛡️ **CTF Enthusiast and Reverse Engineer**
+- 🛡️ **CTF Enthusiast, PWN and Reverse Engineer**
 - 💻 **Languages**: Python, C++, Assembly (MASM)
 - 🌱 **Currently Learning**: Ghidra, Advanced Reverse Engineering, Blockchain
-- 🎯 **Goals**: Excel in cybersecurity, master reverse engineering, and contribute to the community.
+- 🎯 **Goals**: Excel in cybersecurity, master reverse engineering and pwn, and contribute to the community.

 ---